Working papers

 Spatial Inequality and Informality in Kenya’s Firm Network

-with Peter Wankuru Chacha, Vatsal Khandelwal, and Benard Kipyegon Kirui | e-mail for draft
+with Peter Wankuru Chacha, Vatsal Khandelwal, and Benard Kipyegon Kirui

 Abstract